DarshanAjudiya7/mysql/README.md

 ---

-📄 License
+# 📄 License

 This project is open-sourced under the MIT License

 ---

-⭐ If this helped you, give it a star!
+# ⭐ If this helped you, give it a star!

----

-Let me know if you want a Hindi version also or a `.md` file copy ready to upload.